OceanOutcomes/ocean-outcomes/areas-of-focus/japanese-fisheries-seafood/index.md

 hero-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/hero+photos/japanesefisherieshero.jpg
 weight: 3
 teaser-text: Few countries in the world are more important to the future of the global fisheries and the sustainability of global seafood supplies than Japan.
 Bottom line, sustainable fisheries will not be possible without Japan playing a constructive role.
 subtitle: Few countries in the world are more important to the future of the global fisheries and the sustainability of global seafood supplies than Japan.
-To ensure sustainable seafood supply chains in Japan, we’re working closely with Seafood Legacy, a Japanese sustainable seafood and fishery consultancy, to develop and implement scientifically-rigorous sustainable fisheries and seafood initiatives.
+To ensure sustainable seafood supply chains in Japan, we’re working closely with Seafood Legacy and UMITO Partners — two Japanese consulting firms specializing in sustainable seafood and fisheries — to develop and implement scientifically-rigorous sustainable fisheries and seafood initiatives.
 ---

 ##If you want to witness a display of marine abundance and diversity unrivaled nearly anywhere on planet earth head straight to the heart of Tokyo, grab your rubber boots and take a stroll through the cavernous Toyosu fish market.